A guide to planning a 1-day Dalmatian Coast road trip in Croatia

 Aside from a quick stop off at Dubrovnik when I danced on a cruise about 5 years ago, this was my first time in Croatia.

-It was a press trip to The Yacht Week that had bought me out here, but I decided to come out a bit earlier to extend my exploring.
+It was a press trip to The Yacht Week that had brought me out here, but I decided to come out a bit earlier to extend my exploring.

-For my adventure I simply hired a car from Avax in Split for a 1 day Roadtrip.
-It cost $76 for the day including $13 for a portable wifi unit (google maps), which is pretty cheap, particularly when you split (Split get it, haha, okay i’ll shhh) it with your friends.
+For my adventure I hired a car from Avax in Split for a 1-day road trip.
+It cost $76 for the day including $13 for a portable WiFi unit (for Google maps), which is pretty cheap, particularly when you split it with your friends.

-After roadtrippin’ for just a day, I realised how AWESOME it would be to have a roadtrip holiday here in Croatia.
+After road tripping for just a day, I realised how awesome it would be to have a road trip holiday here in Croatia.

-Here at Stinice you can take a trip to the little island of Visovac on the Krka river, embark on an 8.5km epic walk (2-3 hours) click here for more information OR simply sit as we did by the lake and go for a dip in the river.
+Here at Stinice you can take a trip to the little island of Visovac on the Krka river or embark on an 8.5km epic walk (2-3 hours).
+Click here for more information.
+Alternatively, copy us and simply sit by the lake and go for a dip in the river.

-Park up here, buy a ticket (110 Kuna – Adult) and hop on the complimentary bus down to the start of the nature trail that will lead you to these gorgeous waterfalls.
+Park up here, buy a ticket (110 Kuna) and hop on the complimentary bus down to the start of the nature trail that will lead you to these gorgeous waterfalls.